MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

     :::image type="content" source="media/data-collection-rule-edit/edit-template.png" lightbox="media/data-collection-rule-edit/edit-template.png" alt-text="Screenshot that shows the editable JSON for a data collection rule in the Azure portal.":::

-4. Change any parameters you want although you want to simply modify the existing DCR, leave the parameters unchanged.
+4. If you want to create a new DCR, then change the name parameter.
+Otherwise, leave the parameters unchanged.
 Click **Review + create** to deploy the modified template and **Create** to create the new DCR.

     :::image type="content" source="media/data-collection-rule-edit/review-create-option.png" lightbox="media/data-collection-rule-edit/review-create-option.png" alt-text="Screenshot that shows the review + create option for a data collection rule in the Azure portal.":::